Strawberry Ice Cream – Smooth, Creamy, & No Churn

 Share

 I’ve finally figured out how to make smooth and creamy strawberry ice cream that is also no churn, which doesn’t require using an ice cream maker.
-It’s an easy and convenient ice cream recipe that has the texture of store bought ice cream.
+This no-churn, nut-free, and egg-free strawberry ice cream recipe is easy to make and has the texture of store bought ice cream.

 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate I earn from qualifying purchases.

-A bowl of two scoops of smooth, creamy, no churn strawberry ice cream. #nutfree #eggfree
+A bowl of smooth, creamy, no churn strawberry ice cream with sliced strawberries as garnishes. #nutfree #eggfree

 Whenever I make dessert, I always try to find ways to reduce the fat and sugar but I don’t recommend tweaking ice cream recipes randomly as homemade ice cream needs just the right amount of sugar and fat in order to be soft, creamy, and scoopable.

-I’ve tried making strawberry ice cream using conventional recipes and it freezes so hard, it’s difficult to scoop and not creamy enough to be worth the effort.
+I’ve tried making strawberry ice cream using conventional ice cream recipes and fruity ice cream recipes freeze so hard, it’s difficult to scoop and not creamy enough to be worth the effort.
 It occured to me that a no-churn version of strawberry ice cream might be smooth and creamy.
 This no-churn strawberry ice cream recipe was perfect on the first try.

 Strawberry Ice Cream Recipe Tips

-Since the recipe is no-churn and won’t be partially frozen by an ice cream maker, be sure to allow at least 12-24 hours to freeze the ice cream in your freezer before you need to use it or serve it.
+Since the recipe is no-churn and won’t be partially frozen by an ice cream maker, be sure to allow enough time to freeze overnight before you need to use it or serve it.
+It might have a soft-serve consistency after 3-4 hours.

 This recipe as written is free from peanuts, tree nuts, eggs, soy, fish, shellfish, wheat and sesame.